vigil-313/gator-probe-alpha/SESSION_STATE.md

 Also implemented TASK3_CONFIG_LOADER_TESTS.md with a comprehensive test suite that covers all aspects of the configuration loader functionality, including error handling and edge cases.

+## Session-008 Summary
+Implemented TASK4_PROMPT_ASSEMBLY.md to create a powerful prompt assembly module that combines persona configurations with templates and user input to generate effective prompts for LLM APIs.
+The implementation provides a flexible, extensible system with sophisticated template processing capabilities.
+Key features include:

+1. Class-based design with dependency injection for testability
+2. Template variable replacement with support for nested properties
+3. Array iteration using Mustache-like syntax ({{#array}}...{{/array}})
+4. Robust error handling with specific error codes and messages
+5. User input sanitization to prevent template injection
+6. Panel type inference based on persona ID
+7. Customizable formatting for different data types

+Also implemented TASK5_PROMPT_ASSEMBLY_TESTS.md with a comprehensive test suite achieving >93% code coverage.
+The tests verify all aspects of the prompt assembly process including edge cases, error handling, and complex template processing scenarios.
+The implementation successfully combines all the required components (persona configuration, templates, and user input) to create structured prompts tailored to each gator persona and panel type.

-## Next Session Focus Areas (SESSION-008)
+## Next Session Focus Areas (SESSION-009)
-1. Use Claude Code to implement TASK4_PROMPT_ASSEMBLY.md (prompt assembly module)
+1. Use Claude Code to implement TASK6_LLM_API_CLIENT.md (LLM API client module)
-2. Use Claude Code to implement TASK5_PROMPT_ASSEMBLY_TESTS.md (prompt assembly tests)
+2. Use Claude Code to implement TASK7_LLM_API_CLIENT_TESTS.md (LLM API client tests)
 3. Verify implementation against requirements
 4. Update documentation with implementation details

-Note: Task 3 (Configuration Loader Tests) has been successfully completed with a comprehensive test suite that covers all aspects of the configuration loader functionality.
+Note: Tasks 4 and 5 (Prompt Assembly Module and Tests) have been successfully completed with a robust implementation and comprehensive test suite that provides >93% code coverage.